Swizzy/XDK_Projects/Simple 360 NAND Flasher/readme.txt

 *************
 * Changelog *
 *************
+v1.4 (BETA)
+ - Changed: CPUKey Extraction now also works with Dashlaunch 3.08 and later
+ - Changed: The message shown when CPUKey Extraction fails nolonger mentions old dashboards, but instead mentions incompatible Dashlaunch version...
+ - Changed: Rawflash now tries to recover from a previous badflash (it erases each block and checks it again before thinking of it as bad...)
+ - Added: It'll now also show you the currently running Dashlaunch version (if there is one running)

 v1.3 (BETA)
  - Added: Auto/Manual mode, it can now do things straight away rather then waiting for user input...